Advertiser Disclosure

 If your approved rate is anything close to these maximums, you should be diligent with paying off your loan quickly, or you could be in for a surprise.

 Per my usual advice, payday loans (like MoneyMart) should always be a last resort and avoided at all costs.
-Their simple annual interest rates can exceed 600% and can make it extremely difficult to free yourself from the shackles of debt.
+Their simple annual interest rates can exceed 600%, making it extremely difficult to free yourself from the shackles of debt.

 If you qualify for a 0% or so balance transfer credit card (but not a typical bank personal loan), the balance transfer option may be better for consolidating all your credit card debts on one card, saving on interest rates, and getting out of debt.